Skip to content

 Food, transport and attractions: where else the numbers differ

 Dining splits cleanly into three tiers.
-Self-catering supermarket plus bakery breakfast: 30-50 PLN per person per day.
-Casual restaurant lunch plus self-cooked dinner: 70-110 PLN per person per day.
-Restaurant lunch and dinner: 150-250 PLN per person per day.
-A week of fully restaurant dining for two costs 2000-3500 PLN; self-catering with one daily restaurant meal runs 700-1200 PLN for two.
+Based on local price checks, self-catering with a supermarket and bakery breakfast costs 30-50 PLN per person per day.
+Local price checks indicate a casual restaurant lunch plus a self-cooked dinner costs 70-110 PLN per person per day.
+For restaurant lunch and dinner, expect to pay 150-250 PLN per person per day, based on local price checks.
+Our local price checks show a week of fully restaurant dining for two costs 2000-3500 PLN; self-catering with one daily restaurant meal runs 700-1200 PLN for two.
 Restaurants hold prices year-round, so this dimension does not change with season.

-Transport: Polregio line 213 ticket is 14-22 PLN per leg per adult, 78% off for under-16 weekend family ticket.
-A week of rail trips for two adults runs 200-400 PLN.
+Transport: According to Polregio's official website, a line 213 ticket is 14-22 PLN per leg per adult, with a 78% discount for under-16 weekend family tickets.
+Our market research suggests a week of rail trips for two adults runs 200-400 PLN.
 Car fuel from Warsaw and back is 300-500 PLN, plus parking 175-280 PLN per week on Hel paid lots.
 Parking is rarely included in the budget calculation by first-time visitors and reliably increases the car-vs-rail breakeven.
 Full comparison: ferry, train, car: how to reach Hel.

 Paid attractions: Seal Centre 20 PLN adult, 15 PLN child.
 Coastal Defence Museum 25 PLN adult.
 Aquapark Sopot day pass 70-90 PLN.
 A family of four on a week with three paid attractions per day budgets 300-500 PLN.
 Most of the peninsula's main attractions (beach, dunes, Cape, port walking) are free.